National Standards Authority of Ireland

 In February 2004 the International Civil Aviation Organisation (ICAO) adopted Amendment 33 to Annex 15 of the Convention of Civil Aviation.
 This required individual member states to acquire and maintain electronic obstacle and terrain data (eTOD) and make it available to all relevant agencies, operators and individuals.
 In 2010 the IAA contracted Ordnance Survey Ireland, the only agency within Ireland approved to provide aeronautical data, to carry out the required surveys.

-The requirement was to provide eTOD data for ICAO Areas 2 and 3 for eleven airports in the state.
-The airports were Dublin, Shannon, Cork, Waterford, Kerry, Galway, Connacht, Sligo, Donegal, Casement and Weston.
+The requirement was to provide eTOD data for ICAO Areas 1 for whole country, 2, 3 for eleven airports in the state and Area 4 is for 4 Airports in the State.
+The airports are Dublin, Shannon, Cork, Waterford, Kerry, Galway, Connacht, Sligo, Donegal, Casement and Weston.

-ICAO Area 2 is defined as the terminal control area and is contained within a 10k radius extending from the ends of the active runway strips of each airport.
+ICAO Area 1 – the entire territory of the State (ex.
+Wind farms, masts, chimneys), ICAO Area 2 is defined as the terminal control area and is contained within a 10k radius extending from the ends of the active runway strips of each airport.
 ICAO Area 3 is defined as the airport surface movement area.
+ICAO Area 4 is area extending prior to the runway threshold and each side of the extended runway centre line in the direction of the approach on the precision approach runway Category II and III.
 Each of these areas has a specific eTOD numerical or accuracy requirement.

 The raw digital imagery was downloaded from the aircraft and post processed using Leica IPAS and XPro software.
 This processed imagery was then aerial triangulated using Leica XPro bundle adjustment and georeferenced using GPS ground control points.
 This resulted in creating strips of digital stereo imagery covering all of the airport sites.